ANHD-NYC-CODE/anhd-council-backend/README.md

 # Q What languages/frameworks does the app use?

-React, SASS, Celery, Docker (Compose), Postgres, Python, Django, Reddis
+A: React, SASS, Flower, Celery, Docker (Compose), Postgres, Python, Django, Reddis

 # Q How do I access the Database via PostgresQL in the local environment?

-Once inside docker, and postgresql CL: log in with: psql -h localhost -U anhd -d anhd
+A: Once inside docker, and postgresql CL: log in with: psql -h localhost -U anhd -d anhd